Cielquan/WTForms-Validators/README.md

 ### Built with
 * Developed in Python 3.7.3
 * Developed with/for WTForms 2.2.1
-* Tests made with pytest 4.6.3 - Coverage not measurable
+* Tests made with pytest 4.6.3 - Coverage: 97%

 ## API